-Facebook provides advertisers more than 10 campaign objectives that align to business goals – the Brand Awareness campaign objective is designed to grow awareness with people that are more likely to be interested in it.
+Facebook provides advertisers more than 10 campaign objectives that align with business goals – the Brand Awareness campaign objective is designed to grow awareness with people that are more likely to be interested in it.

-If you’re new to Facebook ad campaigns and have relied on Boost Posts, I wrote two related posts about why you should not be relying on that and instead using one of Facebook’s more robust campaign objectives to produce better business outcomes (are Facebook Boost Posts Worth It and Facebook Ads vs Boosted Posts – which is better?).
+If you’re new to Facebook ad campaigns and have relied on Boost Posts, I wrote two related posts about why you should not be relying on that and instead of using one of Facebook’s more robust campaign objectives to produce better business outcomes (are Facebook Boost Posts Worth It and Facebook Ads vs Boosted Posts – which is better?).

 Stats from this campaign:

 - We reached 25,759 unique individuals

 As you can see from this campaign, we spent very little, but we had a significant impact on sales.
 What other medium can you use that will allow you to spend that little and reach that many people in your target audience?

 We created regular GMB posts to create awareness of the pie offers.
 Many restaurants overlook the importance of local SEO efforts and optimizing their GMB profiles to help them show in Google local searches and on maps, which is a significant missed opportunity.
 When you create GMB posts (GMB’s version of a Facebook page post), they show in the knowledge panel in Google search results for your restaurant, so you’re creating additional awareness for that post and offer within Google FOR FREE.